openjdk/amber-docs/site/guides/text-blocks-guide.md

             System.out.print(poem);
         }

-**_G10.
-It is recommended to fully left justify a wide string in order to avoid horizontal scrolling or line wrapping._**
+### G10.
+It is recommended to fully left justify a wide string in order to avoid horizontal scrolling or line wrapping. {#G10}

     // ORIGINAL